-Protective measures covering trade in the largetooth sawfish (P. perotteti) are implemented internationally under Appendix I of CITES, making nondomestic trade of parts or whole animals illegal.
-Additional Federal, state, and national laws in the United States, Nicaragua, and Brazil are designed to protect the species from harvest and sale locally and internationally.
+Protective measures covering trade in the largetooth sawfish (Pristis perotteti) are implemented internationally under Appendix I of CITES, making nondomestic trade of parts illegal.
+Additional Federal, state, and national laws in the United States, Nicaragua, and Brazil are designed to limit the harvest and sale of largetooth sawfish locally and internationally.
 The Nicaraguan government officially banned commercial fishing for largetooth sawfish in Lake Nicaragua in 2006.
 The Brazilian Environment Ministry listed P. perotteti in Appendix I of the "Instrucao Normativa numero 05," meaning that the species is considered endangered and therefore cannot be landed or sold.
 Enforcement of these regulations in Brazil and Nicaragua is difficult due to the length of the coastline, extensive internal waterways, lack of enforcement personnel, and the need for more efficient tools.
 Sawfish abundance within other parts of their current range is depleted so targeted fisheries are unlikely; however, those caught as bycatch are probably kept due to their value.
-Thus, illegal foreign trade of sawfish parts may be ongoing (efforts may be reduced due to CITES), in Nicaragua and Brazil and elsewhere, in spite of the CITES listing and national laws, due to lack of enforcement and the high value of sawfish parts.
+Thus, illegal foreign trade of sawfish parts may be ongoing in Nicaragua and Brazil and elsewhere in spite of the CITES listing and national laws due to lack of enforcement and the high value of sawfish parts.